jgithubs/jsplayarea/README.md

 You may be prompted for a password.
 The password is the same as the login password.

 * Gracefully shutdown the Pi for power off.
-This is required to avoid corruption of the OS on the SD card.
 ```
 sudo shutdown now -h
 ```
-* Pull the USB power from the board.
+* Pull the USB power from the board when the text on the screen stops for a long duration.

 ## Documentation

 The documentation is created using [doxygen](http://www.stack.nl/~dimitri/doxygen/index.html).
-This documentatino is stored in git hub: https://github.com/jgithubs/jsplayarea.
+This documentation is stored in git hub: https://github.com/jgithubs/jsplayarea Doxygen is used to verify the documentation before it is uploaded to GitHub.

 * Create a configuration file
 ```